ayeuhugyu/PepperBot/notes.md

 - constant resources have been separated into a /constant folder
 - user data has been transformed into a SQL database
 - guild config values are now separated by category
+- most processes now host a server for easy inter-process communication
+- data passed to commands is no longer a list of 4 arguments, instead just one object you can choose what you want from. that also lets me reasonably pass a LOT more data to them
+- im no longer using the slash command builders because they are annoying and i hate them i hate them i hate them get them out of my sight